|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-This 7-UP Pound Cake gets its distinctive lemon flavor from the addition of--you guessed it--lemon-lime soda to the cake batter!
-It may seem strange to add soda to cake, but one taste of this delicious pound cake will make you a believer.
-It has a tender crumb, vibrant flavor, and is perfect with just a dusting of powdered sugar on top.
+This 7-UP Pound Cake gets its distinctive lemon flavor from the addition of—you guessed it—lemon-lime soda to the cake batter!
+Although adding soda to cake batter isn't very common, a taste of this delicious pound cake will make you a believer in the technique.
+The final result is a cake with a tender crumb and vibrant flavor.
+Perfect with just a dusting of powdered sugar on top.

-- 1/2 cup solid vegetable shortening (can substitute coconut oil)
+1/2 cup solid vegetable shortening, or solid coconut oil